milhouse1337/vagrant-lemp/README.md

 cd ~/Vagrant
 ```

-You need to remove the `.git` folder because this folder will become your dev root and there should be no `.git` folder a this level.
+You need to remove the `.git` folder, it will cause conflicts with your own Git repos later.

 ```bash
 rm -rf .git
 ```

-Open the following files and make sure they fit your desired configuration.
-For example the timezone, the MySQL root password and vhost might have to be changed.
+Open the following file:

 > ~/Vagrant/_install/bootstrap.sh

-> ~/Vagrant/_install/nginx-vhost.sh
+- Update the MySQL root password around lines 38 and 39.
+- Validate if the rest of the script feels right for you and update as needed.

-When everything seems fine you can start the installation:
+When everything seems fine you can lunch it. 🚀

 ```bash
 vagrant up
 ```

-Coffee time! ☕️ You will have to wait a few minutes for the script to complete.
+You will have to wait a few minutes ☕️ for the script to complete.
 When everything is done you can restart the VM to make sure everything works as expected:

 ```bash
 vagarant reload
 ```

-You now have a complete LEMP setup to play with. 🥳
+You now have a complete [LEMP](https://lemp.io/) setup to play with. 🤓

 ## Test your setup